 How to Read Food Labels

 Reading food labels is a great way to choose healthier products but it can be confusing.
-Be wary of nutrition claims on the front of the pack (e.g. source of vitamins and minerals) and instead use this guide to help you read the back of the label.
+Be wary of nutrition claims on the front of the pack (e.g. “source of vitamins and minerals”) and instead use this guide to help you read the nutrition information panel on the packaging.

 A note on Health Star Ratings

 The Health Star Rating found on the front of some packaged products can help you compare similar foods.
-They range from ½ a star to 5 stars - the more stars, the healthier the choice within the food category.
+They range from ½ a star to 5 stars - the more stars, the healthier the choice when comparing items within the same food category.
+For example, when comparing a savoury biscuit to another savoury biscuit, not when comparing a savoury biscuit to a yoghurt.
 Products lose stars if they are higher in saturated fat, sugar and salt, and gain stars if they are higher in dietary fibre, protein, calcium, or other vitamins and minerals.

 Alternate Names for Ingredients